kaushikdasroy/my_fastpages/_posts/2022-01-27-install-monai-deploy.md

 Clara deploy is now merged with Clara Holoscan and in the future may have supprt for traditional image devices but for now supporting only medical devices that combines hardware systems and sensors.

-# Setup MONAI Deploy for medical imaging on a AWS Ubuntu
+# Setup MONAI Deploy SDK for medical imaging on a AWS Ubuntu

 MONAI Deploy SDK requires Python 3.7 or up.
 Install or update Python.
 Ensure pip is installed for the Python version installed.